darwino/darwino-documentation/Developer Guide/Important Concepts 2a. Logging.md

 For example, you could create a log group named "archive".
 You could then refer to "archive.info" and pass some strings or content.
 You could enable this group for a particular level of logging, for example warnings, or errors plus warnings, or errors plus warnings plus information, or everything including debug information.

 Generally, you define hierarchical groups; this creates the possibility of functional logging.
-You could then enable logging only, for example, for "archive.permanent" or "archive.permanent.*".
+You could then, for example, enable logging only for "archive.permanent" or "archive.permanent.*".